 On my meter, my dial is still set to the continuity test but I have to push an additional button to switch into the diode test.
-You can see that my dial it pointing at the continuity/diode symbol.
-However to put my meter into diode testing mode I have to push a button to toggle between the two modes.
+You can see that my dial is pointing at the continuity/diode symbol.
+However to put my meter into diode testing mode, I have to push a button to toggle between the two modes.

 Let’s hook up a green LED now and see how it differs.

 The green LED shows that you need 1.795 Volts (about 1.8V) for it to light.
 This is also the reason that with the same size (220 Ohm) resistor in the circuit that the green LED will be dimmer than the red.
 It dissipates more voltage and the light emitted is dimmer.

 Your Circuits will have this Problem too

 Since you cannot test an LED with the normal continuity test, it also means that if you attempt to test continuity in your circuit which contains an LED, the meter will not be able to properly tell you if there is indeed continuity or not.
 However, there is still a way around this challenge and understanding how to get around it will help you in all your future circuit building.

 If your circuit isn’t working and it contains an LED, you simply test sections of the circuit, one at a time until you find an area of the circuit that does not have continuity.
 Missing continuity occurs more often than you hope on these breadboards.

 Turn off all power.
 Remove the battery connections.
 Keep in mind that the continuity meter is going to apply some voltage and send some current through your circuit so we do not want battery current and voltage applied to the circuit.

 After we ensure there is no other power source on the circuit, pick a good place to start on your circuit and begin testing that you have continuity.